Rachit2982/Rachit2982/README.md

 - 👯 I’m looking to collaborate on Job Assistance Platform (Job Finder, ATS Score & CodeBotAI) **Orion**

 - 🤝 I’m looking for help with open-source contributions (like GSoC 2026) and building or optimizing ML models.
-[Intelligent Document Q&A](https://project2updated.pages.dev/)

 - 💬 Ask me about **full-stack development, React, Node.js, Python, or how to combine AI models with web apps.**